Born2Root/Fast-Font/README.md

 Tap the "Aa" icon to open the display settings.
 Go to the "Font" tab and select the Bionic Reading font you installed.

+It seems Kindle handles fonts different depending on the source of the books (bought from the store vs. loaded locally from Calibre).
+If you are having trouble to get the Font working on Kindle, please refer to the [Github Issue](https://github.com/Born2Root/Fast-Font/issues/8)

 ATTENTION: Please be aware that only the new Kindles are that easy to handle.
 If you have an older Kindle (below 5th generation) please refer to the [Github Issue](https://github.com/Born2Root/Fast-Font/issues/8)

 ## Advantages: